All my best bag sewing tips you should know when sewing bags - these will make a bagmaker's life so much easier. And your bags so much better!

 ---To be continued---

 EDIT.
 I've come back to add this note now after I've finished making this long list.
 Guys, there are so many (!!!) bag sewing tutorials here on this blog, even I wasn't aware they would make this post so long.
 I know, it's a lot.
 No need to take in everything in one go, feel free to consider this as my most elaborate post on sewing bags so far, I'll just call it 'sewing bags'.
 Save to Pinterest, come back when you need it.
 Deal?
-And here's even a pretty image for you to save to Pinterest using the image below or clicking THIS link:
+And here's even a pretty image for you to save to Pinterest by clicking THIS link.

 I would love to see your bags, and more importantly, I'd love you to have fun when sewing bags.
 Happy bag-making!